U.S. DEPARTMENT OF THE INTERIOR

 Utah State Office

-Vernal, Utah—The Bureau of Land Management (BLM) Vernal Field Office announces a 30-day public comment period beginning August 12, 2010, and ending on September 12, 2010, for the Two Horse Butte (Gas Well and Access Road Upgrade) Environmental Assessment (EA).
+Salt Lake City, Utah—The Bureau of Land Management Salt Lake Field Office announces a 30-day public comment period beginning November 23, 2011, and ending on December 27, 2011, for the Cedar Mountain and Onaqui Mountain Wild Horse Herd Management Areas (HMAs) Capture, Treat and Release (Fertility Control with Limited Removal) Plan Environmental Assessment (EA).
 The BLM is currently soliciting public comments to be considered prior to the finalization of the EA.

 Bureau of Land Management